kylebutts/did2s_stata/README.md

 --------------------------------------------------------------------------------
 ```

-This method works with pre-determined covariates as well!
+This method works with exogenous time-varying covariates as well!

 ``` stata
 ********************************************************************************
 * Castle Doctrine
 ********************************************************************************